simplonco/Create-a-CV-with-Bootstrap-to-conquer-the-World/README.md

 * Create a navbar consist of different page's sections , use anchors links `<a href="#..."` to redirect to different categories.

-* Add links to your email address (`<a href="mailto:..."`) and Twitter / Linkedin profile (if you have one); then add a Facebook / Google+ like button :+1:!
+* Add links to your email address (`<a href="mailto:..."`) :email: and Twitter / Linkedin profile (if you have one); then add a Facebook / Google+ like button :+1:!

 * Use the bootstrap carousel module; find examples of paralax effects.

-* Decorate with amazing CSS3 animations and integrate videos or musics!
+* Decorate with amazing CSS3 animations and integrate videos or musics :musical_note:!

 * Complete your beautiful portfolio, you should finally get this result: http://cihadturhan.com or http://www.rleonardi.com/interactive-resume (at least).